WGLab/Gene-Fusion-Detection-Pipeline-LRS/README.md

 For comprehensive information on using the GF detection pipeline analysis and filtering, navigate to the Analysis Scripts folder.
 Further instructions and explanations are available in the dedicated README file.

 ## Contact
 If you have any questions, issues, or bugs, please post them on GitHub.
+This work is part of the manuscript: _Combining Panel-Based and Whole Transcriptome Gene Fusion Detection Using Long-Read Sequencing_ (Manuscript in Preparation).